-- A student must successfully maintain a cumulative completion rate of 67% of all credits/competencies (C/C) attempted.
-C/C attempted are defined as the total C/C that you are enrolled in (including remedial, repeated courses, withdrawals, and transfer credits) even if you did not receive aid for them.
+- A student must successfully maintain a cumulative completion rate of 67% of all credits attempted.
+Credits attempted are defined as the total credits that you are enrolled in (including remedial, repeated courses, withdrawals, and transfer credits) even if you did not receive aid for them.
 Incompletes will be included in the SAP calculation at the end of the following term upon receiving a final grade. - Transfer credits are considered both attempted and completed for this calculation.